 We all know how the holiday season typically goes: big dinners, holiday parties and celebrations, lots of food and drinks, and a month full of indulgences and often weight gain.

-So, I’m sharing some of my best tips to help you not only survive the holidays, but thrive, just in time for Thanksgiving, so that you can have fun, enjoy your family and friends, and still look and feel hot throughout the weeks ahead!
+So, I’m sharing some of my best tips to help you not only survive the holidays, but thrive, just in time for the festivities, so that you can have fun, enjoy your family and friends, and still look and feel great throughout the weeks ahead!

 Here’s your holiday menu: